rdilweb/Flask-Talisman-RDIL/README.md

 * Cleaned up `setup.py`
 * Removed useless tests
 * Removed Google's content security policy, this is for a backend!
+* Removed content security policies in general
+* Removed force `HTTPS` because our hosting provider has SSL

 ## Disclaimer